KFSD: History

 In February 2015, KFSD changed their format to country, branded as "KOW Country 1450".

 On May 18, 2015, KFSD changed their format to Spanish Catholic religious, branded as "Guadalupe Radio".
 As of January 2017, both KFSD and KSPA ended their LMA with Guadalupe Radio and returned both stations to the previous adult standards format.

 KFSD went off the air on June 1, 2019.
 In July 2020, North Shore Broadcasting sold KFSD to Raul Caro and Stephen Beuerle’s IHS Media for $125,000.
 IHS operates low-power FM "St. John Paul Catholic Radio” KCJP-LP in El Centro, California.
-(The station is on the air, May 2021.)
 The sale was consummated on November 13, 2020.